 If you are applying for U.S. citizenship through the process known as naturalization, using Form N-400, there are a number of grounds upon which you can be denied.
 (We're assuming that you're not using a more obscure route to U.S. citizenship, such as requesting automatic citizenship through your parents' U.S. citizen status using one of the legal processes called acquisition or derivation.)

-For example, let's say an applicant immigrated as the unmarried child of a U.S. citizen – but was in fact married when he or she immigrated.
-This applicant may, on the N-400 application, unthinkingly put down his or her actual marriage date.
-If USCIS notices that this date was before the applicant's receipt of the green card, it may ask further questions, and ultimately place the applicant in removal proceedings.
-Once stripped of the green card, the applicant will have no more right to U.S. citizenship.
+For example, let's say an applicant immigrated as the unmarried child of a U.S. citizen, but was in fact married when he or she immigrated.
+This applicant might, on the N-400 application, unthinkingly put down his or her actual marriage date.
+If USCIS notices that this date was before the applicant's receipt of the green card, it could ask further questions, and ultimately place the applicant into removal proceedings.

-If you happen to have spent six months or more outside the United States and then returned, you were also subject to the grounds of inadmissibility upon your return, which cover not only various crimes and violations, but the issue of whether you have become a public charge (received need-based government assistance) or developed certain physical or mental disorders that present a threat to the public or yourself.
+If you happen to have spent six months or more outside the United States and then returned, you were also subject to the grounds of inadmissibility upon your return.
+These cover not only various crimes and immigration violations, but the issue of whether you have become a public charge (received need-based government assistance) or developed certain physical or mental disorders that present a threat to the public or yourself.

-To avoid being denied on basic eligibility grounds, fill out your application carefully, and consult with an attorney if you have any crimes on your record, have spent long periods of time outside the United States, or have any other questions about your eligibility for U.S. citizenship.
+To avoid being denied on basic eligibility grounds, fill out your N-400 application carefully, and consult with an attorney if you have any crimes on your record, have spent long periods of time outside the United States, or have any other questions about your eligibility for naturalized U.S. citizenship.